openframeworks/ofBook/20_intro_to_graphics/chapter.md

 **[Note: explain vector<ofVec3f>, getVertices(), vertices.size()]**

 What happens when we run it?
 Our white lines look thicker.
 That's because our polyline is jam-packed with vertices!
-Every time we call the `curveTo()` method, we create 20 extra vertices (by default).
+Every time we call the `curveTo(...)` method, we create 20 extra vertices (by default).
 These are needed to make a smooth-looking curve.
 We can adjust how many vertices are added with an optional parameter (`curveResolution`) that we pass to `curveTo` (check out the [documentation page](http://openframeworks.cc/documentation/graphics/ofPolyline.html#show_curveTo "curveTo Documentation Page")).
-We don't need quite that many vertices on our polylines, but instead of lowering the `curveResolution`, we can make use of another `ofPolyline` method called [`simplify()`](http://openframeworks.cc/documentation/graphics/ofPolyline.html#show_simplify "simplify Documentation Page").
+We don't need quite that many vertices on our polylines, but instead of lowering the `curveResolution`, we can make use of another `ofPolyline` method called [`simplify(...)`](http://openframeworks.cc/documentation/graphics/ofPolyline.html#show_simplify "simplify Documentation Page").

-`simplify()` is a method that will remove "duplicate" points from our polyline.
+`simplify(...)` is a method that will remove "duplicate" points from our polyline.
 We pass a single argument into it: `tolerance`, a value between 0.0 and 1.0.
 The `tolerance` describes how dis-similar points must be in order to be considered 'unique' enough to not be deleted.
 The higher the `tolerance`, the more points will be removed.
 So right before we save our polyline by putting it into our `polylines` vector, we will simplify it to reduce the number of vertices.
-Inside of the if statement within `mouseReleased()` (before `polylines.push_back(currentPolyline)`), add: `currentPolyline.simplify(0.75)`.
+Inside of the if statement within `mouseReleased(...)` (before `polylines.push_back(currentPolyline)`), add: `currentPolyline.simplify(0.75)`.
 Now we should see something like this:

 ![Polyline Vertices](images/intrographics_polylinevertices.png "Drawing circles at the vertices of a polyline")

-We can also sample points along the polyline using [`getPointAtPercent()`](http://openframeworks.cc/documentation/graphics/ofPolyline.html#show_getPointAtPercent "getPointAtPercent Documentation Page").  **[Note: explain the function]**.
+We can also sample points along the polyline using [`getPointAtPercent(...)`](http://openframeworks.cc/documentation/graphics/ofPolyline.html#show_getPointAtPercent "getPointAtPercent Documentation Page").  **[Note: explain the function]**.
 Inside the `draw()` function, comment out the code that draws a circle at each vertex.
 Below that, add:

         for (int p=0; p<100; p+=10) {
             ofVec3f point = polyline.getPointAtPercent(p/100.0);